ymcatwincities/openy_gated_content/modules/openy_gc_personal_training/README.md

 Just set Debug (at this form: `admin/virtual-y/personal_training/settings`) to any number more than 0 and check your browser console.

-## Cancel Session Notifications
+## Session Cancellation Notifications

-This module allows sending cancel sessions notification messages to the client (client reference field exists on the 1on1 Meeting entity).
+This module allows sending cancel session notification messages to the client (client reference field exists on the 1on1 Meeting entity).
 It happens when admin user changes the state of the 1on1 Meeting entity or 1on1 Meeting series to `Cancelled`

-**Please, check your mail system befoure using this feature.**
+**Please, check your mail system before using this feature.**

 This module uses default Drupal mail sending functions to send emails.